-Learn to cook like nonna, paint like Picasso and mast the craft of brewing beer during one of Ballarat’s most popular workshops.
+Learn to cook like nonna, paint like Picasso and master the craft of brewing beer during one of Ballarat’s most popular workshops.

 1. Beekeeping experience